department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 ( ) %%applicant's name%% is my spouse {if checked add marriage license to the application submitted page}

-( ) %%applicant's name%% is my child (includes legitimate, adopted, illegitimate, and stepchildren)  {if checked add birth certificate to the application submitted page} {if the applicant is age 18-23 add school certicaficate to the application submitted page}
+( ) %%applicant's name%% is my child (includes legitimate, adopted, illegitimate, and stepchildren)  {if checked add birth certificate to the application submitted page} {if the applicant is age 18-23 add school certificate to the application submitted page}

 ( ) %%applicant's name%% is my caretaker